repobee/repobee/README.md

 RepoBee was developed at KTH Royal Technical Institute of Technology to help teachers and TAs administrate GitHub repositories.
 It's a tool for teachers, by teachers, and we use it in our everyday work.
 All of the features in RepoBee are of some use to us, and so should also be useful to other teachers.
+We also recognize that lock-in is a problem

+Below is
-Below is a complete list of core functionality as described by the `--help` option.
+a complete list of core functionality as described by the `--help` option.

 ```